hoangtn/HearingLoss/README.md

-* This page summarizes current studies of hearing loss
+# This page summarizes current studies of hearing loss

-** New studies of hearing loss are summarized in:
+## New studies of hearing loss are summarized in:

 [Literature](./literature.org)

+## Latest news

+## Important websites